Professor at Department of Ecology and Genetics, Animal Ecology

-In my research I focus on the evolution of phenotypic plasticity and local adaptation of population and species in response to environmental changes.
+In my research I focus on 1) the evolution of phenotypic plasticity and local adaptation of population and species in response to environmental changes, and biodiversity in urban environments.
 I use dragonflies, frogs and fish as my model organisms, and I focus on life history traits and neutral genetic markers.
-Currently I running five projects, see biography below.
+Currently I am running four projects, see biography below.

 Cryptic genetic variation and adaptation in novel environments